 Here is a very simple game for two players aimed at re-inforcing the term ‘one less than’ with numbers up to 6.
 This is aimed at children just getting ready to go to school or those who are in the Foundation Stage.
 It is a page from an exciting new venture called ‘You Are Brainy’ which will be launching at the end of the summer and they have kindly allowed me to put up one or two of their resources.

 As we move towards a lovely warm June out come the educational theorists who believe that children should not have a long summer holiday.
 The Institute for Public Policy Research has just published a report which suggests that pupils’ reading and maths abilities regressed because the summer break was too long.
-Instead, the think-tank said […]

 Now here is a maths worksheet for year 5 which would challenge many adults!

 The best way to go about this is to have some plastic or card shapes: rectangles and right angled triangles.
 If not, the worksheet can be printed out on to card and the shapes cut out.

 regular testing narrows the curriculum

 Now that the SATs are over for another year the same old arguments are being put forward about how teachers will teach to the test rather than teach a broad and balanced curriculum.

 Too much emphasis is being put on to those subjects which are tested: English, Maths and Science.
 Indeed, within these subjects too much emphasis is being put on those parts of them which can be tested.

 It comes after controversy over the marking of SATs tests taken by hundreds of thousands of 11-year-olds in England this week and a critical report by MPs.